Organic Gardening Tip of the Week

 -

-A10: Yes, elephant garlic can be grown similarly to regular garlic.
-However, it has larger cloves and requires slightly more space between plants.
+A10: Yes, elephant garlic can be grown similarly to regular garlic, though it belongs to the allium family and has larger cloves that require slightly more space between plants.

 -